2021 Bangladesh anti-Hindu violence: Bandarban

-Under the leadership of a local Awami League leader, a temple and establishments owned by Hindus were attacked by an angry mob on October 14 in Lama area of Bandarban.
-The Lama central Hari Mandir was attacked from a rally of angry mob who were protesting the "demeaning of Quran".
+Under the leadership of a local Awami League leader, a temple and establishments owned by Hindus were attacked by an angry mob on 14 October in Lama area of Bandarban.
+The Lama central Hari Mandir was attacked from a rally of angry mob who were protesting against the "demeaning of Quran".
 They also attacked the shops of Hindu people in the Lama market area.
 Lama Upazila Awami League general secretary Zahirul Islam addressed the mob before they started attacking the temple according to the local police officials.

 Noakhali

-The body of a man was recovered from a pond adjacent to the temple on Saturday after an attack on Begumganj's Chaumuhani in Noakhali, Bangladesh, on Friday.
+The body of a Hindu man was recovered from a pond adjacent to the temple on Saturday after an attack on Begumganj's Chaumuhani in Noakhali, Bangladesh, on Friday.
 After receiving the Qur'an in a puja mandapa in Comilla on Wednesday, six people were killed in attacks and violence on temples and puja mandals in different parts of the country including Comilla and Chandpur.
 Police said a puja mandapa in Begumganj in Noakhali district was attacked and set on fire and idols were vandalized inside another temple on Friday.
 Local Hindu community leaders claim that the man whose body was found in the pond was killed in yesterday's attack.
 Three others were seriously injured in the attack and are being treated at the hospital.

 Police had earlier confirmed that one person was killed in yesterday's clash at Chaumuhani in Begumganj, Noakhali.
-But this morning, when another body floated in the pond adjacent to the ISKCON temple in Chaumuhani, the people of the temple could recognize him. .Chinmoy Krishnadas Brahmachari, divisional secretary of ISKCON Chittagong, says the body found was named Pranta Chandra Das.
-He has been missing since the clashes yesterday.
+But that morning, when another body floated in the pond adjacent to the ISKCON temple in Chaumuhani, the people of the temple recognized him.
+Chinmoy Krishnadas Brahmachari, divisional secretary of ISKCON Chittagong, says the body found was of Pranta Chandra Das.
+He was missing since the clashes.
 "We couldn't find the boy.
-We searched a lot at night, in the pondSince the boy had already been killed with a blow, he had been severely beaten.
+We searched a lot at night, in the pond.
+Since the boy had already been killed with a blow, he had been severely beaten.
 His body was found in the morning.
-Police and fire service came and rescued him, "said Mr. Das.
+Police and fire service came and rescued him," said Mr. Das.
 After the body was found, people of the Hindu community took to the streets to protest.